Can You Actually Build a Sixplex on Your East York Lot? The 2026 Construction Reality of Converting an Older Toronto Home

 Yes.
 Garden and laneway suites are additive in Toronto — they don’t count against the unit cap — so a six-unit main house can still add a suite at the rear, subject to the usual suite rules.

-It depends on your ward and your house.
 In the nine sixplex wards you can build six today.
-Elsewhere you can build four now and may gain six later.
-We usually advise designing for what’s permitted today while structuring the build so more units can be added if the rules expand — rather than betting the project on a by-law change.
+Elsewhere you can build four now — and you shouldn’t count on six arriving, because City Council declined to make sixplexes city-wide and any expansion now depends on individual wards opting in.
+We usually advise designing for what’s permitted today while structuring the build so more units could be added if your ward later opts in — rather than betting the project on a by-law change that’s already been turned down once.

 Our Clients' Experiences Say It All